Work at the Copper River Princess Wilderness Lodge

 Located at the gateway to the Wrangell-St. Elias National Park, Copper River Princess Wilderness Lodge is perched on a bluff overlooking the world famous Copper River.
-The Copper River area offers many exciting opportunities such as hiking, rafting, world class salmon fishing, and visits to the historic Kennecott Copper Mines.
-This is a seasonal property in a remote region about two hours north of Valdez and four hours northeast of Anchorage, open between May 18 through Sept 17.
+The Copper River area offers many exciting opportunities such as hiking, rafting, world class salmon fishing, and visits to the historic Kennicott Copper Mines.
+This is a seasonal property in a remote region about two hours north of Valdez and four hours northeast of Anchorage, open between May through September.

 Copper Center, population est. 450, is located 15 miles south of Glennallen, 4 hours east of Anchorage, and 2 hours north of Valdez on the banks of the Copper and Klutina Rivers.
 The lodge sits on a bluff across the highway from “central” Copper Center, overlooking the Trans-Alaska Oil Pipeline, the Klutina River and the Copper River valleys and the mountains of the Wrangell-St. Elias National Park.
 It is breathtaking!
 There is hiking, camping, fishing, and rafting to do in the area near and around the lodge.
 Wildlife, such as bears and moose, are frequently sighted in the area.